How, when, and why people do trust AI agents in the moral domain – and should they?

 This five-year ERC/UKRI project – ‘Multidimensional Trust in Moral Machines’ – draws on psychology and philosophy to explore how and when humans trust AI agents that act as ‘moral machines’.
 We are exploring how trust in moral machines depends on the precise characteristics of characteristics of different AI agents; the individual differences of the person doing the trusting; and the situations where we are more likely to ‘outsource’ moral decisions to AI agents.
 By understanding this, we consider the ethical promise and pitfalls of such moral machines and how these findings should be used to design AI agents that actually warrant our trust.

-Over the course of the project running from 2024-2029, we will conduct studies in multiple countries using a methodologically pluralistic approach that includes large online surveys, cross-cultural research, lab-based experiments, economic games, qualitative analysis, and natural language processing tools.
+Over the course of the project running from 2024-2029, we are conducting studies in multiple countries using a methodologically pluralistic approach that includes large online surveys, cross-cultural research, lab-based experiments, economic games, qualitative analysis, and natural language processing tools.

 The project is led by Dr Jim Everett, from the University’s School of Psychology, along with Dr Edmond Awad from the University of Exeter, and runs from 2024-2029.